-Duke Chapel is home to three choirs led by Chapel Music staff.
+Duke Chapel is home to several choirs led by Chapel Music staff.
 The choirs are open to anyone in the Duke and Triangle communities; Duke students, faculty, and staff, are particularly encouraged to participate.

 We welcome auditions from new members for each of the choirs below.
 Auditions are held at the beginning of the fall semester and as needed throughout the academic year.
 We make every effort to engage all students and community members who are interested in singing with us.

 To learn more about the Chapel’s choirs, email Chapel Music.

 Founded in 1932, the Duke University Chapel Choir is the oldest established music ensemble at Duke University.
 The Chapel Choir is a regular part of worship on Sunday mornings during the academic year, singing a widely varied choral repertoire and leading the congregation in hymns and liturgical music.
 Learn more about the Chapel Choir.